asterlinuxdev/asterlinuxdev.github.io/README.md

 The current AsterLinux release is FX1 (Flagship XFCE4 Release 1)

-The release number (1) won't change with minor updates or monthly rollups to accomodate new updates
+The release number (1) won't change with minor updates or monthly rollups to accommodate new updates

 The iso build date will change with each incremental rollup release